FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 3. Natural Occurrence & Formation

-Benzyl alcohol naturally occurs in a variety of plants and is a component of essential oils such as jasmine, hyacinth, and ylang-ylang.
-It can also be formed through the hydrolysis of benzyl chloride or via fermentation processes.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.
+Benzyl alcohol naturally occurs in a variety of essential oils, including jasmine, hyacinth, and ylang-ylang.
+It can also be formed through the hydrolysis of benzyl chloride or via the reduction of benzaldehyde.
+Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, depending on the extraction method.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs